 Blue and white ginger jars, lamps, garden stools, plates - all of these look great against SO many other colors….yellows, reds, greens, neutrals…

-Blue and white lamps, and especially Chinoiserie patterned ones, work in almost ANY room, adding sophistication and richness.
-Garden stools can function as extra seating tucked under a console table when not in use, or as pretty and practical little side tables to perch a drink or book on next to a chair or sofa.
 A collection of plates makes a nice addition to art on a wall, and ginger jars, vases and cache pots make a striking sculptural collection on a mantel or tabletop even in their naked state without floral arrangements or plants.

-Or this blue and white plate collection we arranged for a client as part of the wall art.
+This is a blue and white plate collection we arranged for a client as part of the wall art.
 Some are antiques and some are new inexpensive finds, but they all work together to add interest to the wall and highlight the blue in the painting.

 Textiles in crisp blue and white patterns such as toiles, florals, stripes, and geometrics, and rich textures like velvet, chenille, and matelasse all contribute a fresh classic feel to a room.